 Moving my Site to SiteGround

 While signing up to SiteGround, you can choose where you want your site to be hosted.
 SiteGround operate four datacenters (Chicago, London, Amsterdam and Singapore), and your choice should be based on where your target market is.
 On the datacenters page, they have a helpful clickable map to help you make your choice.
-You can also claim your free domain while signing up, if you have one already then this offer doesn’t affect you.

 After signing up to SiteGround, my first real job was to transfer all my files and databases from my old host to the new one.
 I had a few subdomains and email routing to be taken care of as well.
 Thankfully, I didn’t have to lift a finger as SiteGround staff handled it all for me, at zero cost.
-A day later (you have to wait a bit until DNS propagates), I could access my site again at SiteGround, and everything worked as expected, well, just a bit faster!
+A day later (you have to wait a bit until DNS propagates), I could access my site again at SiteGround, and everything worked as expected.
+Well, just a bit faster!
 SiteGround have developed a special caching system, which I suggest you read more about.

 Their support won’t have you running around in circles, which is the most important thing when it comes to hosting.
 In a good web host, I’m looking for support staff that can immediately understand my issue and empathise with me.
 There’s nothing like having your website inaccessible to your customers, and not being able to get through to your host’s support.
 I can tell you it’s a terrible situation to be in.
 Thankfully that’s not the case at all with SiteGround.